Msc in Electronic & Computer Technology (Internet of Things)

 Ireland is a global centre for groundbreaking advancements in IoT.
 There is strong demand for IoT professionals, who are competent in the design, development, management and support of IoT systems.
 To meet this skills challenge, Technology Ireland Digital Skillnet and Dublin City University (DCU) have developed, with consultation from industry, a level 9 Masters programme in Electronic and Computer Technology (Internet of Things).

 Why do this course?

-Relevant: Acquire knowledge and skills that are in high demand in industry
+Relevant: Acquire knowledge and applied skills in the Internet of Things that are in high demand in industry.

-Groundbreaking: Stay up to date with, and fully versed in, the groundbreaking technologies shaping the future
+Groundbreaking: The content on this programme is driven by full-stack IoT research at DCU.
+Stay up to date with, and fully versed in, groundbreaking work that is shaping the future.